mne-tools/mne-python/doc/source/advanced_setup.rst

 IPython notebooks
 ^^^^^^^^^^^^^^^^^

-To take full advantage of MNE-Python's visualization capacities in combination with IPython notebooks and inline displaying, please explicitly add the following magic method invocation to your notebook or configure your notebook runtime accordingly.
+To take full advantage of mne-python's visualization capacities in combination with IPython notebooks and inline displaying, please explicitly add the following magic method invocation to your notebook or configure your notebook runtime accordingly.

-    %pylab inline
+    %matplotlib inline

 If you use another Python setup and you encounter some difficulties please report them on the MNE mailing list or on github to get assistance.